 Please use the following links to visit project websites.

-- Service Dogs Standards Project, Christine Duport-Switzer and Alan Conway;
+- Service Dogs Standards Project, Christine Duport-Switzer, Alan Conway, and Greg Thompson;

 Code of Conduct

 This Code of Conduct outlines the behaviour and expectations of Guide Dog Users of Canada's officers, directors, members, volunteers, stakeholders, supporters, and friends.